-The Student Research Fellowship Program is a nine-week summer program open to undergraduate, graduate and medical students interested in strengthening basic research skills and practical experience conducting research independently.
+The Student Education and Research Fellowship Program is a nine-week summer program open to graduate and medical students interested in strengthening basic research skills and practical experience conducting research independently.

 During the summer following the first year of medical school, students can participate in a ten-week NIH-funded research program sponsored by IU School of Medicine.
 Participants in the Student Research Program in Academic Medicine program can undertake a research project in the laboratory of a Fort Wayne campus faculty member.

 IU School of Medicine is conducting advanced medical research at its campuses throughout Indiana.
 To keep track of these developments, IU School of Medicine offers a variety of information resources, including the newsroom and a research blog.
 To hear faculty researchers describe their work in person, plan to attend the annual meeting of the Indiana Clinical and Translational Sciences Institute, featuring presentations and poster sessions from scientists across the state.
 Find seminars, scientific presentations and other live events on the IU School of Medicine calendar.